millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 - Click on 'Open Repository Connection' and modify the connection information.
 ```
 For ODI Connection enter your cloud user id and password.
-For Database Password enetr the admin password used when you provisioned DIPC.
+For Database Password enter the admin password used when you provisioned DIPC.
 Select the work repository WORKREP.
 Connect to the repository.
 ```
 ![](./images/DIPC/dipcodi1.gif)

 ### STEP 2: Create a New Data Server for ADWC
-- Navigate to the Toplogy tab in ODI, find the the Oracle technology, right click, create a 'New Data Server'
+- Navigate to the Topology tab in ODI, find the Oracle technology, right click, create a 'New Data Server'
 ```
 Name: ADWC_DIPC_MED
 Connection
 Name: ODI_USER
 Password: WelcomeDIPCADWC1
 ```
-- Click on the JDBC tab of the Data Server to copy and paste the medium connection string from the tnsnames file to the jdbc url and remove any carrige returns and add the following properties by clicking on the green plus sign 3 times
+- Click on the JDBC tab of the Data Server to copy and paste the medium connection string from the tnsnames file to the jdbc url and remove any carriage returns and add the following properties by clicking on the green plus sign 3 times
 ```
 oracle.net.ssl_server_dn_match = True
 oracle.net.ssl_version = 1.2